 File Size Gigantic file size Smaller than the source file

-MakeMKV is a great choice for users who focus on speed to preserve original video quality without compression.
-On the contrary, HandBrake prioritizes flexibility regarding the output formats to convert videos to MKV, MP4, and WebM while compressing the output for smaller file sizes.
-Both free software programs have distinct advantages.
-However, they do not please all users with their offerings.
+MakeMKV is a great choice for users who value speed and want to preserve original video quality without compression.
+In contrast, HandBrake focuses on output flexibility, allowing users to convert videos to MKV, MP4, and WebM while compressing the files to smaller sizes.
+Both free programs have clear advantages, but their features may not meet every user’s needs.

-For example, MakeMKV often produces larger files and only outputs in the MKV format.
-This suits users who mainly want to preserve the content and do not mind storage use, but it offers limited format choices.
-HandBrake usually needs more time and processing power, and its many customization options can make it harder to use for everyday tasks.
+For example, MakeMKV often creates large files and only outputs in MKV format.
+This works well for users who want to preserve the original content and do not mind using more storage, but it limits format choices.
+HandBrake usually requires more time and processing power, and its many customization options can make everyday tasks harder to manage.

-For those seeking a balance between quality, speed, and flexibility, DVDFab DVD Ripper stands out as a great alternative.
+For users who want a balance between quality, speed, and flexibility, DVDFab DVD Ripper stands out as a great alternative.
 It combines fast ripping with versatile format support, allowing users to convert and compress videos without losing significant quality.
-This solution works for a wider variety of media needs.
-Let's explore the ripping software in depth.
+This solution works for a wider range of media needs.
+Let’s explore the ripping software in more detail.

 Best Alternative to MakeMKV and HandBrake: DVDFab DVD Ripper